tfeb/tfeb-lisp-tools/README.md

  (:cl-ppcre :fallback ql:quickload))
 ```

 Which means you can write small programs which rely on Quicklisp to fetch and load things without either an ASDF system definition, or a bunch of explicit `eval-when`s in the sources to load things at compile time.
+In fact it is pretty much possible to use `needs` to informally define systems without a central system definition, even when those systems have dependencies on Quicklisp or other systems.

 ### Notes
 `require-module` does quite a lot of processing of pathnames.
 It is all intended to be portable but it also turns out to explore some of the boundaries of what implementations support.
-As an example, SBCL can't currently deal with making partly-wild logical pathnames, so in SBCL you often need to provide stringy logical pathnames in configurations.
+As an example, SBCL can't currently deal with making partly-wild pathnames, so in SBCL you often need to provide stringy logical pathnames in configurations[^9].

+When making module path descriptions based on the current file being compiled or loaded always use truenames and always prefer `*compile-file-truename*` as otherwise you may get the name of some parent file which has asked to compile the file of interest.

 All of the functions accept strings or symbols as module names: they'll complain about anything else rather than blindly calling `string`.

 `needs` has changed incompatibly so it now quotes its arguments.

+`locate-module` used to return only what is now its first value: this is a compatible change, I think.

+A consequence of the caching of truenames is that, so long as the graph of modules and their requirements is a DAG, each file will be loaded just once.
+That means it's perfectly fine for any file in the DAG just to say `(needs ...)` to express the files it relies on: if they're already loaded, they won't be loaded again unless they've changed.
+If the graph has cycles you're in all sorts of trouble, of course.

 ## Installing modules automagically: `install-providers`
-I now use makefiles to install my personal CL modules and systems, and either ASDF or the LispWorks system definition tool to build them once installed[^8].
+I now use makefiles to install my personal CL modules and systems, and either ASDF or the LispWorks system definition tool to build them once installed[^10].
 Previously I used an ancestor of this code.
 It lives in the `org.tfeb.tools.install-providers` package and will add `:org.tfeb.tools.install-providers` to `*modules*`.

 **`install-providers`** will install a set of modules from the files they were originally loaded from into a directory tree under a specified root.
 It has one argument which is the root under which to install things.
 The remaining keyword arguments are: